 Most platforms offer hundreds of pre-built integrations plus API/webhook access:

-If your system has an API, you can connect it.
-Legacy systems without APIs may require middleware or custom integration work.
+If your system has a clean API, you can usually connect it.
+Legacy systems without APIs, unusual authentication, poor data quality, or undocumented business rules may require middleware or custom integration work.

 What’s the difference between no-code and low-code?